josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

 - You are able to successfully test your scoring service with: `az ml service run realtime -i pred.[flightdelays-xyz.location] -d "{\"OriginAirportCode\":\"SAT\",\"Month\":5,\"DayofMonth\":5,\"CRSDepHour\":13,\"DayOfWeek\":7,\"Carrier\":\"MQ\",\"DestAirportCode\":\"ORD\",\"WindSpeed\":9,\"SeaLevelPressure\":30.03,\"HourlyPrecip\":0}"`

-- You have recorded your Scoring URL and service key values for later reference.
+- You have recorded your Scoring URL and service key values for later reference

 ## Exercise 4: Develop a data factory pipeline for data movement